salieri11/concord-bft/hermes/README.md

 - The performance test utility assumes the format specified [here](https://vmwblockchain.atlassian.net/browse/ATH-4?filter=-5) for the test file.
 - A sample test file can be downloaded from [here](http://pa-dbc1122.eng.vmware.com/bfink/vmwathena/test-data/NORMALIZED_COMMANDS.txt.gz)
-- Note: The test file should be a *.txt.gz file and it should be present in the same location as main.py.
+- Note: The test file should be a *.txt.gz file and it should be present in the hermes root folder.
 - The name of the file may be specified in resources/user_config.json under performance->filename.
 - Install dependencies:
 ```